 This industrial-style kitchen extension in Twickenham, London is perfect for family life.
 Different floor tiles, from Azulej by Mutina at Domus, divide the room.
 The kitchen is from British Standard, and the dining table is from The Old Cinema.

-10. A colourful open plan live-in kitchen diner
+10. Design a colourful open plan live-in kitchen diner

 This Edwardian property in Bath was extended and remodeled.
 The kitchen is from bespoke kitchen designer Tim Doe and the units were hand painted.
 The tap is from Blanco.
 The vintage glass pendants were bought in Amsterdam; for similar, try Curiosa & Curiosa.
 For similar bar stools, try Elm Home & Garden.